ArdWang/NEWCONCEPTENGLISH2/README.md

 Two men tried to steal Mrs. Sterling's handbag.
 She was having a picnic at the time.
 They took the bag after a struggle and they ran through the trees.
 She ran after them and caught up with them.
 The men had sat down and they were going through the contents of the bag.
 Mrs.Sterling ran Straight at them so they dropped the bag and ran away.

+#### Lesson45 A clear conscience

+The local butcher, Sam Benton, taking his savings to the post office but he had lost his wallet.
+Dan Sam not only received half his money three months later but he received a note as well.
+The note said,'A thief,yes,but only 50 percent a thief!', The thief included a note every time he sent Sam more money.
+The last note said,'I am 100 percent hoest now!'.